JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Easier CSP header customization

-To customize a [Content Security Policy (CSP)](content-security-policy-in-teamcity.md) header, it is now enough to provide only the custom part, with no need to specify the full header value.
+To customize a [Content Security Policy (CSP)](content-security-policy-in-teamcity.md) header, which prohibits downloading unknown external resources from TeamCity, it is now enough to provide only the custom part, with no need to specify the full header value.
 If the full value is provided, only the different parts will be applied.

 ## Fixed issues